 Community Learning Center Schools (CLCS) are committed to providing equitable access to education for every learner.
 We understand the importance of creating a safe learning environment, one in which every person can express oneself and be oneself, and be accepted.

+CLCS strives to accommodate each transgender or gender nonconforming learner at the school in a manner that best meets the needs and privacy concerns of all students.
+This policy shall serve as a guide for CLCS staff, learners and parents regarding issues related to transgender and gender nonconforming students, with the understanding that a policy cannot anticipate every situation that might arise, and each learner’s circumstances will be assessed on a case-by-case basis.
+CLCS shall endeavor to balance the rights and needs of all students at all times.

 DEFINITIONS